cosminturca/List-of-tasks/README.md

 **Public Routes:** /login – The authentication page.
 If the user is already logged in, they are automatically redirected to the Dashboard.

-**Protected (Private) Routes:**/ (Root) loads the <TaskBoard /> component.
+**Protected (Private) Routes:** / (Root) loads the <TaskBoard /> component.

 # 10. Conclusions

-List Of Tasks demonstrates the ability to build a functional and aesthetically pleasing Full Stack application.
+List of tasks demonstrates the ability to build a functional and aesthetically pleasing Full Stack application.
 The use of Tailwind CSS enabled rapid interface development, while the MERN architecture ensures performance and scalability.
 The project is ready for future extensions.